 Children should not attend school if they have any of the following:

-~ Head lice: May return when all nits have been removed and child has been checked by the school nurse upon reentry to school.
+- Head lice: May return after adequate nit removal and child has been checked by the school nurse upon reentry to school.

 This list is a guideline.
 The school nurse reserves the right to dismiss students who, in her professional opinion, are possibly contagious or are too ill to be in school.

 To ensure the health and safety of students needing medication in school: